closedcircuit0/HumanEngineering/06_Case_Studies/002_Deconstruction_of_Qualia-Critique_and_Response.md

 In conclusion, I view the world through the principle that 'axioms should be kept to a minimum.'
 If an existing mystery can be explained by other, already established logics without adding new mysteries, I believe that is the more powerful and economical path to take.

-2. On the point that “The ‘Vanished Present’ Is Contested Territory.”
+**2. On the point that “The ‘Vanished Present’ Is Contested Territory.”**

 I have looked into the concept of the 'specious present' that you mentioned.
 Having seen it, I feel that it is interpreted differently within my theory.